Dick and the Duchess: Cast

-Episodes
+Archive

 The Paley Center for Media holds several episodes of Dick and the Duchess.
 They include "The Swedish Story" and "An American".

 Production

 Created by Sheldon Reynolds, Dick and the Duchess was filmed at MGM-British Studios in Borehamwood, near London.
 Twenty-six episodes were made with a laugh track.
 Sound editor Robert Winter wrote that in early stages of production he, Reynolds, and the first two episodes' writers spent much time in discussing "what was or was not funny to a British audience, as well as the important criteria for an American audience for whom it was principally made."
 They felt that use of a laugh track would prompt laughter among viewers, and Winter used recordings of "some 30 odd different kinds of laughter" to create the background track.

 Nicole Milinaire was the program's executive producer, and Reynolds was the producer.
 Reynolds also directed and wrote for the series.
 Other directors included Gerald Bryant, Allan Davis, Henry Kaplan, and McLean Rogers.
 Other writers included Ray Allen, Harvey Bullock, Dennis Freeman, and Robert Shannon.

 Dick and the Duchess was initially broadcast on Saturdays from 8:30 to 9 p.m.
 Eastern Time.
 In March 1958 it was moved to Fridays from 7:30 to 8 p.m.
 E. T. Its initial competition included Ozark Jubilee on ABC and The Perry Como Show on NBC.
 After the change in schedule, it competed with The Adventures of Rin-Tin-Tin on ABC and Truth or Consequences on NBC.

 The trade publication Billboard reported in December 1957, "The program has improved slightly, but indications are that it doesn't really have the all-around appeal to make it with American audiences."
 When Helene Curtis Industries, Inc. and Mogen David ended their sponsorships, plans called for the series to end on March 22, 1958.
 CBS, however, decided to move it to the Friday time slot and show reruns for at least eight weeks.